private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

     chains.
   * The UTXO has a time lock, that prevents the VN spending the UTXO before the [acceptance period] + [peg-in period] has lapsed.
+* Once the [acceptance period] has expired, [peg-in period] begins.
+  * At this point, VNs that have accepted the contract must
+    * allocate resources
+    * Setup whatever is needed to run the contract
+    * Set up consensus with their peer VNs (e.g. hotstuff)
+    * Intialise the contract and run the constructors
+    * Reach consensus on the initial state.
+    * Prepare the [peg-in] transaction.
+  * all before the [peg-in] period expires.
 * Side-chains MUST be initiated by virtue of a [peg-in] transaction.
   * Once the [acceptance period] has expired, [peg-in period] begins.
   * At this point, there MUST be a quorum of acceptance transactions from validator nodes.